Annique Theron: Family conflicts

 In 2010, Theron's youngest daughter, Lorinda, brought a suit in the High Court of South Africa in Pretoria against her mother and other trustees of the Manna Forever and H.M.
 Theron Trust.
 She wanted trustees (including her mother) removed from the board so new ones could be appointed.
 She also wanted to ban them from trading on a property that was already on the market for R10 million, namely the headquarters of Forever Young.
 She later dropped the suit.

 In August of that year, Annique Theron sued Lorinda's husband, Armand Danie Theron (née Fick, but took his wife's last name) after alleging, among other things, that she had poisoned her late husband.
-The order demanded Armand Danie Theron not "assault, threaten, intimidate, or harass" Dr. Theron (then living in Kyalami) or three of her children - Henk, Marius, and Suzette Ferreira - and their families.
+The order demanded Armand Danie Theron not "assault, threaten, intimidate, or harass" Annique Theron (then living in Kyalami) or three of her children - Henk, Marius, and Suzette Ferreira - and their families.
 After the second court order was granted, Henk Theron explained to Beeld about the May order: "In a nutshell, Lorinda claims that I and [Dr. Theron], and to a lesser extent [Marius and Suzette] have 'stolen' her inheritance."
 He claimed that Armand Danie Theron was the "driving force" behind Lorinda's lawsuit.
 In 2014, Lorinda and Armand were estranged and she was reconciled with her family and made peace with her mother.